ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 3. To remove a user from a segment affected by information barriers, [update the user's profile information in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal).

 4. Wait about 30 minutes for FwdSync to occur.
+Or, run the `Start-InformationBarrierPoliciesApplication` cmdlet to apply all active information barrier policies.

 ## Issue: The information barrier application process is taking too long